By Liesl Graber, contributor

 His 2019 to-do list also includes updating the technology by introducing a new system for managing law enforcement data.
 This system will help collect specific demographic data for crime in Harrisonburg and help give a clear picture of where the department stands as an agency.

-Other areas of concern for English include effectively dealing with increasing mental health cases, investing energy into more youth programs, establishing support systems for traumatized officers, and looking into alternative methods of policing like restorative justice.
+Other areas of concern for English include effectively dealing with increasing mental health cases, investing energy into more youth programs, establishing support systems for traumatized officers, and continuing to champion restorative justice as an approach.

 English intends to hold more town hall meetings in the future, focusing on inviting specific neighborhoods each time in order to better build relationships between the police and the communities of Harrisonburg.